feathersui/feathersui-website/docs/as3-starling/button-group.md

 ### Skinning the First and Last Buttons

 This section only explains how to access the first and last button sub-components.
-Please read [How to use the Feathers `Button` component](./button.md) for full details about the skinning properties that are available on `Button` components.
+Please read [How to use the `Button` component](./button.md) for full details about the skinning properties that are available on `Button` components.

 The button group's first and last buttons will have the same skins as the other buttons by default.
 However, their skins may be customized separately, if desired.